Baylor vs. TCU Women's Basketball Predictions & Picks - January 3

 TCU Performance Insights

-- The Horned Frogs have a +379 scoring differential, topping opponents by 27.1 points per game.
-They're putting up 80.5 points per game, 30th in college basketball, and are allowing 53.4 per outing to rank 20th in college basketball.
+- The Horned Frogs are outscoring opponents by 27.1 points per game, with a +379 scoring differential overall.
+They put up 80.5 points per game (31st in college basketball) and give up 53.4 per outing (20th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.